The 8 Best Golf Balls for High Handicappers [2023 Edition]

 5. Durability

 High handicappers are often hitting from tough lies on the golf course.
-This means that they need a golf ball that has a high level of durability.
-Golf balls that are durable not only last longer but are less likely to scuff.
+This means that they need something that has a high level of durability.
+Balls that are durable not only last longer but are less likely to scuff.

 6. Price

 Let’s face it, we all have different budgets and financial situations.
-Make sure that you choose a golf ball that you can easily afford.
-There’s no reason for a broke college kid who is just starting to learn the game to pay big money for golf balls.
+Make sure that you choose a ball that you can easily afford.
+There’s no reason for a broke college kid who’s just starting to learn the game to pay big money for balls.

-Remember, if you are a high handicapper, you are going to lose a lot of golf balls.
+Remember, if you are a high handicapper, you are going to lose a lot of them.
 Replacing a $1 ball is a whole lot easier than replacing a $5 ball.

-Does it really matter what golf ball you use if you have a high handicap?
+Does it really matter what ball you use if you have a high handicap?

-YES, the type of ball a high handicap golfer chooses can have a huge impact on their score.
-Most high handicappers have a slower swing speed so they need a softer golf ball to get the most bang for their buck as far as distance is concerned.
+Yes – most high handicappers have a slower swing speed so they need a softer option to get the most bang for their buck as far as distance is concerned.

-On the other hand, a softer golf ball will help to limit a high handicapper’s problems.
-Softer golf balls provide a large amount of forgiveness that all high handicappers need.
+On the other hand, a softer ball will help to limit a high handicapper’s problems.
+They provide a large amount of forgiveness that all high handicappers need.

-This answer is a complex one because it all depends on the golfer’s swing speed.
+It all depends on the golfer’s swing speed.
 As a general rule, harder golf balls will go farther for golfers with faster swing speeds.
-However, soft golf balls are the better option for golfers with slow to medium swing speeds.
+However, soft balls are the better option for golfers with slow to medium swing speeds.

-A common misconception that most high handicappers have is that they’ll lose a ton of distance by switching to a soft golf ball.
+A common misconception that most high handicappers have is that they’ll lose a ton of distance by switching to something soft.
 This couldn’t be further from the truth.
-Oftentimes, the distance difference between hard and soft golf balls is minimal (within 5 yards or so).
+Oftentimes, the distance difference between hard and soft balls is minimal (within 5 yards or so).

-Choose a golf ball that suits your swing speed and skill level.
+Choose something that suits your swing speed and skill level.
 That’s the best way to ensure you’ll get the maximum distance and precise accuracy on your shots.

 Matt Stevens